OpenVoiceOS/community-docs/docs/setup_getting_started.md

 # Welcome To OpenVoice OS Getting Started Guide

+If you are using any of our images when your device first boots our [setup skill](https://github.com/OpenVoiceOS/skill-ovos-setup) will help you get started

+You can find a pdf version of this document [here](https://github.com/OpenVoiceOS/ovos_assets/raw/master/printables/device-getting-started-guide.pdf)

 ### Some information to get you started
 We will take you through a series of setup steps to get your device going, Before we get started we would like to help you understand some of the key terms you will see during setup